 The first issue is that the oldest child has tendency to home in on what is expected and as a result of the fact that IQ tests are culture pattern tests, and the oldest children tend to conform or converge onto the "cultural norm" then such children tend to do well on IQ tests.
 As such the oldest child can be classified as being convergent.
 The youngest child, whilst a member of the same family, grew up in a completely different cultural environment due to his being the youngest amongst the group.
 His intellectual stimulation is more intensive than the older siblings from a very young age.
 Much within IQ tests create initially a challenge to this type of child because this child is not "convergent" but is, rather, "divergent" and able to see many "arguments" or "solutions" where the examiner expects just one.
 As a result, he is almost bound to fail an IQ test first time.
 However, the youngest child does understand the process of how arguments are justified, even being aware of the fallacies proffered in support of outrageous positions drummed up by the middle sibling.

 So when it is explained to the subject of this case study that the examiner expects just one answer, the natural response of the youngest child was "how do I know which answer the examiner wants?" as the educationist pondered his answer, the middle brother who witnessed this conversation simply said to the youngest child that he should always give the answers their oldest brother, the first born, would give.
 This was sufficient for the youngest child to understand what was required.
 The result was that when he sat another IQ test, soon after, he scored 129.
-It is worth, as a footnote to be aware that whereas this child though the first IQ test was fun he found the second one particularly tedious and boring.
+It is worth, as a footnote to be aware that whereas this child considered the first IQ test to be challenging and fun, he found the second one particularly tedious and boring.

 In the first test where he applied an obviously fertile reasoning he scored badly but when facing a restriction where conditions prevented him from applying his knowledge in interesting and productive ways, he scored well.